algorithm-archivists/algorithm-archive/README.md

 > **IMPORTANT NOTE FOR NEW CONTRIBUTORS:**
 >
 > We do **not** yet accept entirely new chapters by everyone.
-If you would like to start work on one, get in contact with Leios first.
+If you would like to start working on one, please contact James Schloss (Leios) first.
 If you create a full chapter, including text, and submit it as a pull request it is most likely going to get rejected.
 >
 > If you want to help, it is best to write language examples for *existing* chapters.
 You can also try to find spelling or other mistakes in existing chapters and submit fixes for those.